An intellectual autobiography

-Welcome to my editorial column, “Knowledge, ideology, and real socialism in our times,” which appears twice a week, Tuesdays and Fridays, posted at 10:00 am, Eastern (New York) time.
-The column provides commentaries on U.S. and world affairs from a Marxist-Leninist-Fidelist perspective, based in my experiences in Cuba.
+Welcome to my editorial column, “Knowledge, ideology, and real socialism in our times,” which was launched on April 6, 2021.
+I generally post commentaries twice a week, Tuesdays and Fridays, between 10:00 am and noon, Eastern (New York) time.
+The column provides commentaries on Cuba, the USA, and the anti-imperialist drive of the Global South, from a Marxist-Leninist-Fidelist perspective, and based in my experiences in Cuba.

 In 1970, following my graduation from Penn State, I was employed as a caseworker in the Cook County (Chicago) Department of Public Aid.
 A black woman co-worker told me of a master’s degree program at the Center for Inner City Studies, a branch of Northeastern Illinois University located in Chicago’s South Side.
 I was one of a few white students at the Center, today known as the Carruthers Center for Inner City Studies.
 I learned a colonial analysis of the modern world, with a focus on Africa and the USA, taught principally by Professors Jacob Carruthers, Anderson Thompson, and Elkin Sithole, a political theorist, historian, and anthropologist, respectively.
 They maintained that colonialism is the fundamental fact of the modern world, which promoted economic development and material abundance for the colonizer, and resulted in the destruction of the economic systems of the colonized, thereby creating underdevelopment.
 The fundamental purpose of colonialism, they maintained, was appropriation of the land, labor, and natural resources of the colonized.
 They further maintained that colonialism was multidimensional, including economic, cultural and psychological components; and that it was a global phenomenon, adversely affecting the peoples of Africa, the Americas, South Asia, and Southeast Asia.
 They further maintained that as the anti-colonial movements attained political independence, the colonial powers were able to maneuver to maintain control, such that what emerged was not true independence but neocolonialism.
 They viewed race relations in the United States as a particular manifestation of European colonial domination of the world.
 They believed that all the colonized peoples of the world, including blacks in the USA, have a common struggle against colonialism and neocolonialism.